Douglas Coupland on Novelty and Craft; the analog world gets new attention

 Diana Blok has created work around different concepts.
 Strong images have always been selected based on the themes.
 Blok’s work is fresh and surprising, sometimes uncomfortable.
 I find a family portrait of naked sons lifting their naked mothers uncomfortable but wonderfully well-made.

 Diana Blok walks around and films the exhibition on her iPhone.
-I look straight into the camera.
+She turns I look straight into her camera.
 Imperturbably, she continues filming, as she should.

 Freek de Jonge in de Stadsschouwburg van Haarlem